I Am My Own Messiah

 John Fratti/Morton Feldman/Markus Hinterhauser

 This section pairs audio from a Youtube video with samples from an mp3.
-The Youtube audio is from a video entitled "Levaquin reaction FDA failure Google: 'Death by Levaquin' for my website", which was made by John Fratti and uploaded to Youtube by Bob Grozier (username bobgroz).
-John also suffers from a severe, long-term reaction to Levaquin (as does Bob to a related antibiotic, Ciprofloxacin) and has become a leading advocate for the awareness of the dangers these quinolone antibiotics pose.
+The Youtube audio is from a video entitled "Levaquin reaction FDA failure Google: 'Death by Levaquin' for my website" that was made by John Fratti and uploaded to Youtube by Bob Grozier.
+John also suffers from a severe, long-term reaction to Levaquin, as did Bob to a related antibiotic, Cipro (Bob died in 2015 after suffering horribly from the after-effects of the antibiotic).
+John has become a leading advocate for the awareness of the dangers these quinolone antibiotics pose.
 The audio of John speaking is coupled with samples from an mp3 encoding of a recording of pianist Markus Hinterhauser performing Morton Feldman's Triadic Memories.

-Triadic Memories is built around the use of the piano's sustain pedal.
-Feldman emphasized the decay of the notes and chords to powerfully evoke memory.
-I truncated this decay in the first Feldman sample I used, when John says "I took a drug called Levaquin".
-At the end, I did the opposite, removing the last 3 chords, leaving silences that are followed by the sounds of the chords decaying.
+Triadic Memories is built around the use of the piano's sustain pedal; Feldman emphasizes the decay of the notes and chords to poignantly evoke memory.
+I truncated this decay in the first sample I used, when John says "I took a drug called Levaquin".
+At the end I did the opposite, removing the last 3 chords, leaving silences that are followed by the sounds of the chords decaying.
 Memory weighs heavily on someone in my or John's position, as it does for anyone who has experienced significant loss.
-Remembering and forgetting can both be extremely painful.
+Remembering and forgetting can both be agonizing.

-In Triadic Memories Feldman attempted to re-create an experience of memory.
-The composing process he used was what he called, "a conscious attempt at 'formalizing' a disorientation of memory".
-He reconstructed, rearranged and then forgot sections in order to create a work that is as free from discernible patterns as possible.
-He characterized the final work as having, "a suggestion that what we hear is functional and directional, but we soon realize that this is an illusion; a bit like walking the streets of Berlin-where all the buildings look alike, even if they're not".
-This seems a lot like living in the netherworld of chronic illness, where the days exist in a disorientation of only subtly changing monotony.
+The composing process Feldman used for part of Triadic Memories was what he described as, "a conscious attempt at 'formalizing' a disorientation of memory".
+He composed, forgot, then reconstructed, so that in the result, "there is a suggestion that what we hear is functional and directional, but we soon realize that this is an illusion; a bit like walking the streets of Berlin -- where all the buildings look alike, even if they're not".
+This seems a lot like living in the netherworld of debilitating chronic illness, where the days pass in a disorientation of sameness and uncertainty.

 I manipulated John's audio more than any other sound source used in I Am My Own Messiah.
 I slowed his voice down by about 50 cents and lengthened the time between phrases to add gravity to his delivery.
 This also had the effect of fortuitously matching the rhythm of John's speech with the tempo that Hinterhauser chose to play Triadic Memories -- our instincts paralleled.
-Like all sections of this work, Death by Levaquin Triadic Memories was created using both process and choice.
 I chose the starting points for the two longer samples, placing them in gaps between John's words, but the way they fit with the speech as it unfolds is due to chance and the likemindedness between myself and Hinterhauser.

 4. Al-Noor Grido del Venditore di Pesce